wp-plugins/picasa-media-library/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get all albums and images from a Google+ or Picasa user, see a preview, insert into content, save to media library or set as featured image very easy.
+Get all albums and photos from a Google+ or Picasa user, see a preview, insert into the content, save to media library or set as featured image very easy & quickly.

 == Description ==

-Get all albums and images from a Google+ or Picasa user, see a preview, insert into content, save to media library or set as featured image very easy.
+Get all albums and photos from a Google+ or Picasa user, see a preview, insert into the content, save to media library or set as featured image very easy & quickly.

 = Quick Video Demo =
 http://www.youtube.com/watch?v=0SM9nuh4fhI

 = Features =
-- Get all albums and images from a Google+ or Picasa user
+- Get all albums and photos from a Google+ or Picasa user
-- Insert image into content
+- Insert photos into content
+- Multiple select
-- Save image to Media Library
+- Save photos to Media Library (PRO version)
-- Use image as featured image
+- Use photo as featured image

 = Note =
 To have full version with "Save to Media Library" feature, please go to http://wpclever.net